Explore the basic explanation, improved fuel efficiency, lower initial cost, limited traction, and poor off-road performance of 2 wheel drive systems.

 Improved Fuel Efficiency

-When it comes to 2 wheel drive vehicles, one of the key advantages is their improved fuel efficiency.
+When it comes to 2 wheel drive vehicles, one of the key is their improved fuel efficiency.
 This is due to the fact that 2 wheel drive systems typically have less mechanical components compared to 4 wheel drive systems, which results in less weight and drag on the vehicle.
 As a result, 2 wheel drive vehicles tend to consume less fuel, making them a more economical choice for those looking to save on gas costs.

 Another factor that contributes to the improved fuel efficiency of 2 wheel drive vehicles is their drivetrain setup.
 With power being sent to only two wheels instead of four, the engine doesn’t have to work as hard to propel the vehicle forward.
 This can lead to significant savings at the gas pump, especially for those who do a lot of city driving or long highway commutes.